Riumin/espresso-matrix/_posts/2019-12-22-statistics-in-practice-a-good-beginning-for-gradient-descent-wins-half.md

 * Subnet 1: shallow/deep
 * Subnet 2: shallow/deep
 * Loss function: MSE
+* Validation: valid/invalid
 * Accuracy: $$[0,1]$$
 * Step: 0.01/0.05/0.1/0.5/0.7
 * Momentum: 0/0.1/0.3/0.5/0.7/0.9
 * Batch: 5/20/50/100
 * Epoch: up to 15 epochs to detect overfitting

+> * Why full epochs recorded instead of the eventual consequence?
+>
+> To balance the efficiency and overfitting during the training, it's assumed an accuracy record of full epochs could reflect the info of the whole process.

-# A brief distribution of the variables
+# A brief distribution of the collected variables

-There are
+There are in total two sets of data, one of which is collected with a stochastic gradient descent approach (which means  the batch variable of all the individuals is 1) while another without momentum.
+The reason for the separate and restricted datasets lies that theoretically both momentum and batch (also surnamed mini-batch) appear to be a promosion of the original gradient descent as stochastic optimization and to collect a dataset with every single factor from A to Z just costs terribly much time.
+It's better to find out the association in a properly simplified conditions as well.

+The fisrt dataset contains 408 individuals in total.
+With a same dataset, network model and batch, the valid variables include validation,  accuracy, step, momentum and epoch.

+The second dataset contains 240 individuals in total.
+The valid variables include validation, accuracy, step, batch and epochs.

+Please refers to

 # Learning rate seems to make the most difference to accuracy

-According to the individual of stochastic gradient descent approach, I found out that
+According to the individual of first dataset, the one by stochastic gradient descent approach, I found out that